-Your motorhome may be equipped with a roof mount solar panel quick connection.
+Your motor home is equipped with a roof mount solar panel quick connection.
 This allows a (customer purchased) solar panel to be installed permanently on the roof.
 Installation will consist of the solar panel(s), regulator and wiring/fusing between the regulator and batteries.
 There are no other solar plugs for portable solar panels on the vehicle.